 The other day, a counterpart of mine invited me to schedule time with him through his calendly (web-based scheduling tool).
 Efficient?
 Yes, for him!!
 Effective?
 Hell no!
-The meeting hasn’t happened and not because web-based scheduling is the issue.
-I suspect that will become the norm in the not too distant future.
-The issue is that he sent me to schedule a meeting that we both have a stake in.
-He could have put energy into making things easier for me.
-The energy that he spent was instead put towards redirecting me to make it easier for him, not making it easier for me.
+The meeting hasn’t happened, and not because web-based scheduling is the issue.
+I suspect that will become the norm in the not-too-distant future.
+The problem is that he sent me to schedule a meeting in which we both have a stake.
+He could easily have put energy into making things easier for me.
+Instead, the energy he spent was directed toward redirecting me to make it easier for him, not making it easier for me.

-Expanding on Drucker’s definition – being efficient ignores people dynamics, feelings, etc.. — which is not something one computer system has to consider when engaging with another computer system.
-If all we want to be is cogs then perhaps efficiency should be prioritized.
+Expanding on Drucker’s definition, being efficient ignores people’s dynamics, feelings, etc., and is not something one computer system must consider when engaging with another.
+If we all want to be cogs, then efficiency should be prioritized.

 Being effective factors in the personalities and needs of the individuals in accomplishing the goals.
-You don’t ignore the world that people are inhabiting when you are being effective.
+You don’t ignore the world people inhabit when you are effective.
 Instead, you factor these elements into creating the best solution given the constraints.

-As we work at the speed of light, we need to discern whether we are doing things right or doing the right things or just doing.
-During a pandemic – if you have to lean on one option – I hope you choose to be effective.
+As we work at the speed of light, we need to discern whether we are doing things right, doing the right things, or just doing.
+So during a pandemic – if you have to lean on one option – I hope you choose to be effective.
 Because being humane and doing the right work is the human option.